vydra/climate_house/README.md

 # Climate House
 A portable house that can survive hurricanes, earthquakes, fires, and floods.
+This is an open source project to collaborrate on design ideas, sketches, parts suppliers, etc.

 ## Minimum Viable Product